Who We Are

-- Promote and establish standards of excellence for all aspects of health care of individuals with spinal cord injury from onset throughout life
+- Promote and establish standards of excellence for spinal cord injury rehabilitation,

-- Foster research in preventing spinal cord injury prevention, improving care, reducing consequent disability, and finding a cure for both acute and chronic SCI
+- Foster research in preventing spinal cord injury, improving care, reducing consequences of disability, and finding a cure for both acute and chronic SCI

 - Focus on how SCI/D rehabilitation care is designed, interpreted, delivered and evaluated using biological and clinical evidence to shape clinical practice;

 - Share information for the mutual benefit of the members;

 - Raise public awareness and advance public policies that lead to greater rights and independence for people living with SCI/D;